 Teacher Develops Metrics to Assess Students on Key Behaviors and Build on Relationship Between Fitness, Academic Success

 A creative teacher uses PE assessment software to develop a platform to help students improve their social and emotional wellness by reinforcing positive performance and proactively meeting with students when issues arise.

-Mitchell Middle School (South Dakota) teacher Cheryl Miller added adidas Zone for IHT Spirit wrist heart rate monitors to her curriculum, but she wanted to do more than measure each students’ physical growth during the year.
+Mitchell Middle School (South Dakota) teacher Cheryl Miller added IHT Zone wrist heart rate monitors to her curriculum, but she wanted to do more than measure each students’ physical growth during the year.
 Taking a big picture approach to overall health, she also wanted a way to help students see ways they could improve themselves behaviorally as well.